-The good news is that if you are ever out of chocolate, you can simply bloom some cocoa powder.
-But the very good news is that this extra step will unleash some serious chocolate flavor!
+The good news is that if you are ever out of chocolate, you can bloom some cocoa powder.
+But the very good news is that this extra step will unleash some severe chocolate flavor!

 - As always, please make sure all ingredients are at room temperature.

 - You can bake this cake in 3×8″ round pans or 4×6″ round pans.
-But you can also bake it in a loaf/bundt pans.
+But you can also bake it in a loaf/bundt pan.

 - The recipe calls for Cherry liquor.
 However, you can go ahead and skip it.